 monday.com is a popular CRM fitted with project management, collaboration tools, workflows, and automation.
 Pricing starts at $US 8/user a month with a free trial available.
 Monday does not have a call center, but there is a dedicated online support team 24/7.

 When compared with Pipedrive, monday.com is cheaper to use.
 The open platform offers more freedom to innovate and build your own apps.
 Plus, it’s a more comprehensive CRM tool, with project management and marketing features.
 They are both user-friendly systems, and ultimately the ease of use will depend on whether you prefer Kanban views (Pipedrive) or project boards (monday.com).

 Freshsales is part of the Freshworks software suite, and as a CRM it boasts task management, sales customization, and multichannel communication tools.
 Pricing for Freshsales is very affordable, and unlike Pipedrive, it offers a free version.
 The ‘Growth’ level plan starts at $US 15/user a month, so it’s comparable to Pipedrive price-wise.
 Support at Freshales features FAQs and a forum for frequent topics.
 There’s also a customer support desk available 24/5.

 Comparing Freshsales to Pipedrive, it has a longer trial period, a free version, and some unique sales features, such as dynamic forecasting and AI-based deal insights.
 It’s also more scalable than Pipedrive and can grow with your business.

-Soffront CRM vs. Pipedrive
+4. Soffront CRM